We know it’s important to know what your teaching experience will look like next year.

 Over the past year, an enormous amount of work has taken place in designing the delivery of your course to give you the best possible learning opportunities.
 We’ve learnt what works best in different situations for different courses and different groups of students and we have developed innovative ways of doing things.

-Engaging with the full mix of on-campus and online learning, will mean you have a great student experience at UAL.
+Engaging with the full mix of on-campus and online learning, will mean you have a comprehensive student experience at UAL.

 We know from experience that things can change very rapidly, so we have plans in place just in case we have to adapt to further restrictions or other events.